weka/docs-weka-io/install/aws/README.md

 ![EC2 Limits location](../../.gitbook/assets/ec2_limits.png)

-You can use the calaculator to determine how many vCPUs you currently have for a region as well as how many you will need for a specific deployment.
+You can use the calculator to determine how many vCPUs you currently have for a region as well as how many you will need for a specific deployment.
 The following example shows the needed vCPUs for a six node cluster with two clients of type i3en.2xlarge.
 This is the smallest type of instance that can be used to deploy a WEKA cluster.

 You should be familiar with the following concepts and services that will be used as part of the Weka cluster deployment: